OpenStackweb/oid-sweden-2024/src/pages/content-pages/france.md

 * Regular price: 1 May - 15 May: 70€
 * Late bird: 16 May - 22 May: 90€

+Students are eligible for a special ticket price of 30€.
+Please send a proof, like a student ID, to [admin@openstack.fr](mailto:admin@openstack.fr) in order to receive your discount.

 \*\* Note: accepted speakers will receive a 100% discount code

 \*\* Note: refunds and ticket transfers for OpenInfra Day France will be processed until 4 May 2024 at 23:59 PM CET.